ignasiusadhitia/weekend_from_home/README.md

 [![wknd from_home ][product-screenshot]](https://ignasiusadhitia.github.io/weekend_from_home)

-WKND from home is a company website.
-It has a complete design and is fully responsive (mobile first).
+WKND from home is a company website which has a complete design and is fully responsive (mobile first).
 There are several features on the page such as:

 - **Loading Screen**: A loading screen is displayed when the page is loading.
 - **Header**: A fixed header with a logo and a user name.